 - What price point is right for me?
 A lender will determine your borrowing power after considering multiple factors such as your monthly income, employment history, credit score, and overall credit-worthiness.
 Only you can determine the mortgage debt that you’re willing to bear and how much you can comfortably afford to borrow.

 - How does my credit score affect my borrowing power?
 Your credit score in addition to other significant factors such as employment history, debt, and monthly income, all play a role in determining your credit-worthiness to the lender.

 Request a home loan checklist today via email.
 Just fill out this form below as add “home loan checklist” in the Message section.

 By submitting this form with your telephone number you are consenting for ONE lender from either Movement Mortgage, Wells Fargo, Prime Lending or Buy Wise Mortgage to contact you for financing.

-Jay Valento, Your California Realtor® Realty ONE Group Diamond and a lender may contact you even if your name is on a Federal or State “Do not call List”.
+Jay Valento, Your California Realtor® Fathom Realty and a lender may contact you even if your name is on a Federal or State “Do not call List”.
 When you have questions, call Jay at 562-413-7655.